MoFEM/mofem-cephas/joss/paper.md

  ($\mathit{H}^1$, ${\mathbf{H}}({\textbf{curl}})$,
  ${\mathbf{H}}({\textbf{div}})$ and $\mathit{L}^2$) are used.

- `MoFEM` incorporates all the solutions discussed above for $hp$-adaptivity, enabling rapid implementation of the finite element method, i.e. relieving the user from programming complexities related to bookkeeping of degrees of freedom (DOFs), finite elements, matrix assembly, etc. Therefore, `MoFEM` provides
+ `MoFEM` incorporates all solutions discussed above for $hp$-adaptivity, enabling rapid implementation of the finite element method, i.e. relieving the user from programming complexities related to bookkeeping of degrees of freedom (DOFs), finite elements, matrix assembly, etc. Therefore, `MoFEM` provides